How Important Is Networking in College?

 College is a great time to start networking because you get to meet a lot of new people naturally.
 Also, you are exposed to both like-minded people and those who have different experiences.
 This is helpful in expanding your worldview and boosting your interpersonal skills.

-Often students are overloaded with essays, term papers, or other projects, so it is hard to find time for anything else.
+Often, students are overloaded with essays, term papers, or other projects, so it is hard to find time for anything else.
 If you find yourself wondering, “Could someone write my paper for me so I could meet with the guest lecturer?” – the answer is yes, absolutely.
 You can get help from a professional academic writing service that offers writing, editing, and proofreading assistance.
 Experienced authors can nail any type of college assignment on the shortest deadline without compromising on the quality.

 Networking in college might come in different forms, namely:

-• Making friends among classmates;
+- Making friends among classmates;

-• Establishing fruitful relations with college staff;
+- Establishing fruitful relations with college staff;

-• Reaching out to alumni;
+- Reaching out to alums;

-• Making connections with industry representatives at career fairs or seminars;
+- Making connections with industry representatives at career fairs or seminars;

-• Going to internships and apprenticeships, etc.
+- I am going to internships and apprenticeships, etc.

 Some of those connections might be helpful for your future career, and some might become lifetime friends.